 |Project size \ Level of detail||Small||Medium||Large|

 |Residential homes||Apartment and office buildings||High rises, hospitals, campuses|

 With the implementation of CineRender engine by Maxon in ARCHICAD 18 a high performance CPU becomes even more essential than before.
 Besides rendering, the industry-first Background processing (available from version 17) uses multiple cores intensively.
 Background processing greatly helps the performance, navigation and display of extra-large, complex models.
 We recommend at least 4-core processors for standard BIM workstations, but 6-8+ cores can be optimal for the calculation of larger projects and quick rendering.
 It is worth keeping in mind though that prices rise exponentially with performance.
 For rendering speed – CineRender, Cinema 4D, Artlantis, the CPU is the most important component, so on computers doing all day renderings a high end processor is a good choice but on all other computers (not only used for rendering – regular BIM workstations) better invest more on the other parts.

 ARCHICAD supports 64-bit on both platforms.
-To see the benefits of this, you need more than 4GB of physical RAM – 8 GB+ is recommended nowadays.
+To see the benefits of this, you need more than 4GB of physical RAM.
+8 -32 GB+ is recommended nowadays depending on the size and the level of detail of your model.
 While most of the times ARCHICAD will use significantly less than this, since RAM is now cheap there is really no reason to economize here.
 There are times when you will run multiple copies of ARCHICAD or run other applications simultaneously.

 Check our brief SSD benchmark results: SSD